-- to assemble or connect, as the components of a machine: to hook up a stereo system.
+- to assemble or connect, as the components of a machine: They helped me hook up my new home security system.

 - to connect to a central source, as of power or water: The house hasn't been hooked up to the city's water system yet.